ElMassimo/vite_ruby/docs/guide/troubleshooting.md

 Please skim through __before__ opening an [issue][GitHub Issues].

+### No Vite Ruby output in tests even though it's building

+Vite Ruby uses the [Rails logger](https://github.com/ElMassimo/vite_ruby/blob/main/vite_rails/lib/vite_rails/engine.rb#L20-L24) when available, which in the `test` environment it's often configured to output to a `log/test.log` file.

+To see the output when running integration tests, you can [manually assign a logger](https://github.com/ElMassimo/vite_ruby/blob/main/examples/rails/spec/spec_helper.rb#L11) in `spec_helper.rb` or a similar file that is only loaded in the test environment.

 ### Upgrading to v3 and now assets are failing to resolve

 It's likely that you have a nested directory structure under <kbd>[entrypointsDir]</kbd>.